changeworld/azure-docs.pl-pl/articles/blockchain/workbench/use-api.md

 ## <a name="execute-an-action-for-a-contract"></a>Wykonywanie akcji dla kontraktu

 Użytkownik może następnie zdecydować się na podjęcie działania dla określonego wystąpienia kontraktu inteligentnego.
-W tym przypadku Rozważmy scenariusz, w którym użytkownik chce zmodyfikować opis i cenę elementu zawartości do następującej akcji:
+In this case, consider the scenario where a user would like to modify the description and price of an asset to the following action:

 * Opis: „Mój zaktualizowany samochód”
 * Cena: 54321